Understanding Reflexology: A Path to Well-Being

 Practising Reflexology Responsibly and Effectively

-From years of practice, Rashieda has found that clients respond best when:
+From my years of practice, I have found that clients respond best when:

 The session respects their current state and energy level